Mental Health Risks of Abortion

 Some women who were initially excited to be pregnant, may end up choosing abortion because of some change in circumstance.
 For example, one leading cause for abortion is lack of social support to keep the baby.
 Up to 64% of women report feeling pressured to choose an abortion by other people, typically the male partner, parents, employers, or even health care workers.

-The NLSAAH study found that of 1,017 women reporting a history of abortion 210 (20.6%) reported aborting one or more wanted pregnancies.
-The data not identify why those who initially wanted their the pregnancies ended up having an abortion.
+The NLSAAH study did not identify why those who initially wanted their the pregnancies ended up having an abortion.
 But the fact that twenty percent of aborting women in a nationally representative sample reported aborting a wanted pregnancy is an important new data point.

 “First, this data gives us a starting point for identifying the frequency of unwanted abortions,” said Reardon, director of the Elliot Institute.
 “Too often people assume that all abortions are wanted.
 It is just a solution to unwanted pregnancies.
 In fact, women being pressured into unwanted abortions is a common problem.”